School inspection in Scotland: ‘Something has been going wrong’

 Its primary purpose, she said, would be “to lead the curriculum, including the curriculum-improvement cycle”.
 It would also support high-quality learning and teaching, as well as professional learning, “through a national framework”.

-However, Education Scotland would need to “bolster” its expertise and was looking to recruit a pool of “associates” in certain areas.
-For example, Ms Hamilton said Education Scotland was keen to support the early years, but for now its team in that area comprised just three people working.
+However, Education Scotland would need to “bolster” its expertise and was looking to recruit a pool of “associates” - teachers and school leaders who work with the body for up to 15 days a year.
+For example, Ms Hamilton said Education Scotland was keen to support the early years, but for now its team in that area comprised just three people.

 ‘Amazing’ impact of school self-evaluation